 KEY APPLICATION DATES & DEADLINES

-City Colleges of Chicago is now accepting applications for the Summer & Fall 2016 terms.
-Please be advised that May 31 is the deadline to apply for the Summer 2016 term.
+City Colleges of Chicago is now accepting applications for the Fall 2016 term.
+Please be advised that August 14th is the recommended deadline to submit your application for the 16 week session and September 11th is the recommended deadline to submit your application for the 12 week session.
 Please visit the Admissions Office at the college of your choice or call 773-COLLEGE for more information.

 TAKING CLASSES FOR CREDIT

 - Earn a degree or certificate from Wright College/City Colleges?

 - Transfer to a four-year college or university for a bachelor's degree?

 Successfully completing college classes for credit will help you earn an associate degree and/or a basic or advanced certificate.
 A degree or certificate may help you increase your skills and job opportunities.
 In many cases, credit classes from City Colleges of Chicago may also be transferred to a four-year college or university, saving you thousands of dollars toward earning your bachelor's degree.
 Even if you plan to transfer to a four-year college or university to earn a bachelor's degree, you may still be considered a "degree-seeking student" at City Colleges and earn an associate degree or certificate here before you transfer!

 HAVE YOU APPLIED TO WRIGHT COLLEGE/CITY COLLEGES OF CHICAGO?